sadiwali/Helpful_Illustrator_Scripts/Rhino/README.md

 ## fix_layers.jsx
 ###### How to Use:
-Open the exported .AI file in Illustrator.
+Open the .AI file you exported from Rhino in Illustrator.
 Go to File > Scripts > Other Script... and choose the script you want to run.
 ###### What it does:
 Brings back the layer hierarchy from Rhino to Illustrator.